fizzypanic/cmdbea/README.md

-heya. i'm fizzy. i just started studying computer science at the university of puerto rico over in the precinct at rio piedras. hopefully i'll use this now.
+heya. i'm fizzy. i just started studying computer science at the university of puerto rico of rio piedras. hopefully i'll use this now.

+most of what you'll be seeing here are going to be things assigned for my classes.